Chris Ritter

 Christopher Jay Ritter (born October 20, 1990) is an American soccer player who last played for Chicago Fire of Major League Soccer.

 Career

-Youth & College
+Youth and college

 Ritter played five years of college soccer at Northwestern University between 2009 and 2013,red-shirting in 2010 after suffering a stress fracture in his leg early in the season.
 While at college, Ritter also appeared for USL PDL club Chicago Fire Premier between 2010 and 2013.

 Professional

 On January 13, 2014, Ritter signed with Chicago Fire as a Homegrown Player.
 On November 30, 2015, Chicago Fire declined his contract option.